 - When you write your story, it is important to think about the style of writing and stay consistent throughout the entire piece.

-- Although a biography / life story is the documentation of the history of your life, in order for it to be something that people will enjoy reading, you need to embellish the details and add flow and interest.
+- Although a biography / life story is the documentation of the history of your life, in order for it to be something that people will enjoy reading, you need to enhance the details and add flow and interest.
 Consider The Hero’s Journey by Joseph Campbell and think about how your life fits in with the fundamental epic storyline discussed.

 - Add photos wherever possible to break up the text and add visual interest to inspire the reader.
 A picture says a thousand words right?
 Adding photos can really help the person reading the story know the people, places and things that you are talking about.